 \section{ICI Security Resource Allocation as a Colonel Blotto Game}

 In this section, we analyze the resource allocation of the attacker and the defender in the first stage of the cyber attack.
-In the considered model, the available resources for the defender and attacker are denoted by $ R^d $, and $ R^a $, respectively.
+In our model, the available resources for the defender and attacker are denoted by $ R^d $, and $ R^a $, respectively.
 Consequently, the defender and the attacker must simultaneously allocate their resources across a finite number of SCs, $ N $.
-Moreover, each SC in ICI $ i $ has a value, $ \varphi_i(\boldsymbol{A},\boldsymbol{B},\boldsymbol{C}) $ given by \eqref{value} \emph{which quantifies the maximum CED} caused by compromising SC $ i $.
+Moreover, each SC $ i $ has a value, $ \varphi_i(\boldsymbol{A},\boldsymbol{B},\boldsymbol{C}) $, given by \eqref{value} \emph{which quantifies the maximum CED} caused by compromising SC $ i $.
 This value captures both the cyber and physical nature of the ICI as per \eqref{value}.
 Hereinafter, we use subscripts $a$ and $d$ to denote the attacker and the defender, respectively.

 Also, $ \boldsymbol{r}^j=[r^j_1,\dots,r^j_N]^T $ denotes player $ j $'s allocation vector across $ N $ SCs.
 In each SC $ i $, the defender assigns a protection level which requires $ r_i^d $ resources.
 In contrast, the attacker spends some effort to break the sensor's security mechanism, which requires $ r^a_i $ resources in SC $ i $.
-For instance, in end-to-end encryption, for any encryption algorithm the defender must consider a number of computations in the decryption of each SC's messages in the central server \cite{chan2003security}.
-To break this encryption, the attacker must collect the messages of each SC and break the encryption using a large number of computation, which requires the attacker to assign a portion of its available computational resources for each SC.
-Such a resource limitation is not restricted to cases of encryption as it can also be applied to other protection methods such as attack detection filters \cite{pasqualetti2013attack}.
+For instance, in signal watermarking techniques the defender must consider a number of computations in the decoding of each SC's messages in the central server \cite{IoT2018}.
+To break such watermarking techniques, the attacker must collect the messages of each SC and break the watermarking key using a large number of computation, which requires the attacker to assign a portion of its available computational resources for each SC.
+Such a resource limitation is not restricted to cases of signal watermarking as it can also be applied to other protection methods such as attack detection filters \cite{pasqualetti2013attack}.

 Therefore, for any protection method, in each SC, if the defender allocates more resources than the attacker then the defender prevents that SC from being compromised.
 In this case, we assign the normalized value of SC $ i $ to the defender and zero to attacker if the defender wins SC $ i $.
 In contrast, if the attacker allocates a higher number of resources in each SC, then the attacker can compromise that SC.
 In this case, we assign the normalized value of SC $ i $ to the attacker and zero to the defender if the attacker wins SC $ i $ (i.e., in this case, the CED is zero, and the defender perfectly protects its SC).
 Also, in case of equal allocation of resources, which has the probability of zero due to the continuous action space of the attacker and the defender, we share the normalized value of each SC equally between the attacker and the defender.
 Therefore, in each SC $ i $, the \emph{normalized} payoff for the attacker and defender is given by: where $ -j $ is the opponent of $ j $ and